mikal-chawdry/Working-at-Qwizzle/README.md

 ## Qwizzle Job Board

 Welcome to the Qwizzle Job Board.
-Below you can find the current job or freelance opportunities at Qwizzle.
+Below you can find the current job or freelance opportunities at (Qwizzle)[www.qwizzle.co.uk].

 ### UI/UX Designer